We’re having a big birthday celebration for the big game and roasted jalapeno poppers will definitely be on the menu!

 And since jalapenos can be spicy, you may want to wear a pair of rubber gloves for this step…or throw a plastic sandwich bag over your hands, just to keep the spice and seeds off your fingertips.
 (You don’t need hand protection, but if you don’t wear it, make sure you don’t touch your eyes!)

-You can prep roasted jalapeno poppers one to two days in advance.
+You can prep these poppers one to two days in advance.
 Just hold off on roasting or baking them until just before your party starts.

 Slice your jalapeno peppers, make your cheese mix, and stuff the peppers.